matt2778/Van_Andel_Institute_Coding_Challenge/README.md

 the following information derived from the VCF and querying the ExAC database via the API (documentation can be found at http://exac.hms.harvard.edu/):

-1.Variant type (e.g. insertion, deletion, etc.).
+1. Variant type (e.g. insertion, deletion, etc.).

-2.Variant effect (e.g. missense,synonymous, etc.).
+2. Variant effect (e.g. missense,synonymous, etc.).

 *Note: If multiple variant types exist in the ExAC database, annotate with the most deleterious possibility.*